 In respect of Gratuity, a defined benefit plan, contributions are made to LIC's Recognised Group Gratuity Fund Scheme.
 It is governed by the Payment of Gratuity Act, 1972.
 Under the Gratuity Act, employees are entitled to specific benefit at the time of retirement or termination of the employment on completion of five years or death while in employment.
 The level of benefit provided depends on the member's length of service and salary at the time of retirement/termination age.
 Provision for gratuity is based on actuarial valuation done by an independent actuary as at the year end.
-Each year, the parent company and its Indian subsidiaries review the level of funding in gratuity fund.
-The parent company and its Indian subsidiaries aim to keep annual contributions relatively stable at a level such that the fund assets meets the requirements of gratuity payments in short to medium term.
+Each year, the parent company and Indian subsidiaries review the level of funding in gratuity fund.
+The parent company and Indian subsidiaries decides its contribution based on the results of its annual review.
+The parent company and Indian subsidiaries aim to keep annual contributions relatively stable at a level such that the fund assets meets the requirements of gratuity payments in short to medium term.